raphaelabrams/zardobots/README.md

 simple robots based on Xiao Arduino and mini servos, with analog sensing

-# code variants
+# code

+## Hello world
+Start here!
+Blink an LED.
+This will verify that we have a working toolchain.

+## Button test
+add a button to test input functionality

+## Monitor sensor
+test analog input and serial debug output

+## servo test
+move a servo through a full range of angles, calibrate if needed

+## Time timer
+Timer system to show time.
+Time is the deal here.
+Like a Time Timer but with a more inscrutable interface.

 ## Light Follower
 Uses two LDR sensors in voltage divider configuration to generate an analog signal proportional to the illumination difference between them.
 With an error correction loop a servo can be used to steer the sensor pod toward or away from a light source.

-## Zardoz!
+## Zardoz! (bonus round)
 Use digital signal filters and a microphone input to control the wobbling head and glowing eyes of everyone's favorite late stage post futuristic floating apocalyptic murder idol.

-## The Count
-Timer system to show time.
-Time is the deal here.
-Like a Time Timer but with a more inscrutable interface.

-## Skeleton
-Just a template with the basic housekeeping all done.

 # The Rest